-Useful lives -------- -------
+Useful lives

-Computer and office equipment Furniture and fittings 3 to 5 years 5 years Renovation shorter of 5 years or premise's lease term Road show equipment 5 years Reinstatement cost Premise's remaining lease term
+Computer and office equipment 3 to 5 years Furniture and fittings 5 years

+Renovation shorter of 5 years or premise's lease term

 The residual values, estimated useful lives and depreciation method of property, plant and equipment are reviewed, and adjusted as appropriate, at each reporting date.
 The effects of any revision are recognised in the statement of financial activities in the financial year in which the changes arise.